-The expected outcomes, to manage the [REDACTED] PBTL Offset Area in order to create, maintain and improve (where possible) PBTL habitat and increase the PBTL populations, will be assessed via collection of data on six specific ecological indicators to be monitored in the [REDACTED] PBTL Offset Area, along with the accompanying desired outcomes outlined in Table 6.1.
-Note that the desired outcomes (i.e. increase / decrease / maintenance) may vary somewhat depending on the results of the initial baseline assessment, when compared to the desired condition.
+The objective, to manage the PBTL Offset Area in order to improve PBTL habitat and increase the PBTL populations, will be assessed via collection of data on seven specific ecological indicators to be monitored in the PBTL Offset Area, along with the accompanying measurable outcomes, outlined in Table 6.1.
+Note that the desired outcomes (i.e. increase / decrease / maintenance) may vary somewhat depending on the results of the initial baseline survey, when compared to the desired condition.

-Table 6.1 Ecological Indicators and Associated Measurable Outcomes
+Table 6.1 Ecological Indicators and Associated Measurable